Functional Stress for Tensile Tissue

-When a therapist considers a patient’s rehab program several factors must be addressed.
-Beyond looking at individual strength levels and activity levels desired we must consider the severity of injury.
-We specify our programs to appropriately stress the injured tissue.
+When a therapist approaches a patient’s rehab program, we must consider the severity of injury.
+We design our programs to appropriately stress the injured tissue.

-Careful management of exercise type and intensity relative to the particular tendon or ligament injury, as well as awareness of the phase of recovery the tissue has reached is the key in progressing the patient.
-Optimal management will produce minimal pain and increased speed of healing, providing improved patient satisfaction.
+Careful management of exercise type and intensity for tendon or ligament injury relative to the phase of recovery the tissue is the key.
+Optimal management will produce minimal pain, faster healing, and return to normal activities.

 About the Author: